ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 **Total cost per month**     = $291.43

 Factoring the example quantities and prices, the base price for the virtual machine is $291.43 per month or an average of $0.399 per hour for all the resources consumed.
 Assume that in the course of the month, the customer allocates more memory to the virtual machine.
-At the end of the month, the new price for the virtual machine will be higher to account for the extra memory.
-The new price amounts to $0.498/hour for all the resources consumed.
+At the end of the month, the new price for the virtual machine is higher to account for the extra memory.
+The new price amounts to $0.498 per hour for all the resources consumed.
 The monthly bill is prorated by an hour for the resources that are deployed as shown in Table 1.

 In Table 1, the virtual machine resources are increased (after the resources reach 300 hours in the month) from 8 GB to 16 GB of memory.
 The price of the virtual machine is prorated by an hour for the final monthly price of $303.